aspose-pdf/Aspose.PDF-Documentation/net/whatsnew/_index.md

 ## What's new in Aspose.PDF 24.5

+This release allows us to work with PDF layers.
+For example:

+- lock a PDF layer
+- extract PDF layer elements
+- flatten a layered PDF
+- merge All Layers inside the PDF into one

+**Lock a PDF layer**

 Since the 24.5 release, you can open a PDF, lock a specific layer on the first page, and save the document with the changes.
 There are two new methods and one property was added:

 Layer.Lock(); -  Locks the layer.